Whilst arbitration is a recognised form of dispute resolution in Luxembourg, litigation is mostly used by domestic parties.

 At this stage, it seems that domestic parties tend to choose ad hoc arbitration proceedings rather than institutional arbitration proceedings.

 Since the reform of the law on mediation in 2012, parties have increasingly used mediation as a method of dispute settlement.

 Due to its open economy, Luxembourg is often the place of enforcement of foreign arbitral awards.

-Considering the suspension of all procedural deadlines in litigation proceedings in Luxembourg from mid-March to mid-June 2020 due to the COVID-19 pandemic, parties entering into new contracts might consider inserting arbitration clause so as to benefit from the flexibility offered by arbitration proceedings (electronic production of submissions and exhibits, virtual hearings, etc).
+Considering the COVID-19 pandemic, parties entering into new contracts might consider inserting arbitration clause so as to benefit from the flexibility offered by arbitration proceedings (electronic production of submissions and exhibits, virtual hearings, etc).

 Due to the positioning of Luxembourg as a finance and investment funds hub, arbitration in these industries are experiencing more international arbitration activity than others.